How to visit Borobudur: The world’s largest Buddhist temple

-- On that note, when travelling in Indonesia in general, be warned that roads and travel times are not to be estimated according Western standards.
+- On that note, when travelling in Indonesia in general, be warned that roads and travel times are not to be estimated according to Western standards.
 Roads are often in terrible condition, narrow, bumpy and filled with both drivers, taxis and scooter drivers that seem to consider rules of the road more of a suggestion that an instruction.
 In fact, being on the road pretty much anywhere in Indonesia, especially outside of main cities such as Jakarta, is an extremely hair raising, once in a lifetime experience!
-As a result a typical 20 minute journey can, and in most cases does, take two to three times as long as one would expect.
+As a result, a typical 20-minute journey can, and in most cases does, take two to three times as long as one would expect.
 Factor that into your travel plans if you are expecting to catch private transport between cities or sites.

 BEFORE YOU VISIT: BOROBUDUR, INDONESIA